DenisLopatin/animation-assistant/README.md

         // 5.
 Then an additional animation will be played }, [['animate__wobble', 0], ['animate__bounce', 1500]])
         .catch();

+#### Pay attention!

+You always get the current element using hooks like `beforeAnimation`, `afterAnimation` and `end`.

+Only when using hook `start` you get the entire collection of elements.
+This is due to the fact that at the time of execution of this hook, the cycle by elements has not yet started and when initializing the lifecycle, it may be better to get them all.

 In this example, synchronous functions are used as middleware, but you can also use asynchronous calls.
 In this case, their order will not